magento/devdocs/guides/v2.2/cloud/live/stage-prod-migrate.md

 ### Deploy code with the Project Web Interface {#interface}

-The Project Web Interface provides full features to create, manage, and deploy code branches in your Integration, Staging, and Production environments for Starter and Pro plans.
+The Project Web Interface provides features to create, manage, and deploy code in Integration, Staging, and Production environments for Starter and Pro plans.

 For Pro projects, deploy the Integration branch you created to Staging and Production: